SalishSeaCast/docs/salishsea-site/index.rst

   As indicated in the :file:`README` in that directory, *please do not add files or change this part of the directory tree* without corresponding changes in the SoG-bloomcast codebase.
 * Likewise,
-  the :file:`site/_static/nemo/results_figures/` directory tree is managed by the :ref:`salishsea_tools.nowcast` automation scripts.
+  the :file:`site/_static/nemo/results_figures/` directory tree is managed by the :ref:`SalishSeaNowcastPackage` automation scripts.
-  As indicated in the :file:`README` files in that directory tree, *please do not add files or change this part of the directory tree* without corresponding changes in the :ref:`salishsea_tools.nowcast` codebase.
+  As indicated in the :file:`README` files in that directory tree, *please do not add files or change this part of the directory tree* without corresponding changes in the :ref:`SalishSeaNowcastPackage` codebase.
-* The automation scripts in the SoG-bloomcast project and the :ref:`salishsea_tools.nowcast` also generate files that are stored in the :file:`site/bloomcast/` and the :file:`site/nemo/results/` and :file:`site/storm-surge/` directories, respectively.
+* The automation scripts in the SoG-bloomcast project and the :ref:`SalishSeaNowcastPackage` also generate files that are stored in the :file:`site/bloomcast/` and the :file:`site/nemo/results/` and :file:`site/storm-surge/` directories, respectively.
   After those automation scripts have generated their files,
   they: